 To help you with your travel planning, you can refer to our full 8-day Seoul itinerary on Sygic Travel.
 It’s a more complete version of the map above with restaurant, hotel, money changer, and attraction suggestions.

-You can also download a copy of our entire 8-day Seoul itinerary in editable Word format by signing up for our FREE newsletter below.
+You can also download a copy of our entire 8-day Seoul itinerary in editable Word format from our EAT-ineraries page.
 Thanks for reading and we hope you enjoy these awesome restaurants in Seoul!

 For travel tips to Seoul, check out our First-Timer’s Travel Guide to Seoul, South Korea